 Because soft skills are unquantifiable professional attributes, it can be difficult for hiring managers and others involved in the hiring process to assess them in potential hires, making them an important but elusive set of skills to look for.

-Soft Skills Are in Demand
+Soft Skills in The Workplace Are in Demand

-Soft skills are becoming increasingly important as organizations look to add additional value to their business.
+Soft skills in the workplace are becoming increasingly important as organizations look to add additional value to their business.
 A study conducted by Wonderlic found that 93% of hiring leaders stated that soft skills are an “essential” or “very important” element when making hiring decisions.
 What’s more, many employers reported that soft skills are more important than tech skills.

 The Wall Street Journal reports, “Competition has heated up for workers with the right mix of soft skills, which vary by industry and across the pay spectrum—from making small talk with a customer at the checkout counter to coordinating a project across several departments on a tight deadline.”